docker/docs/configuration.md

 * *Admin Group Member Attribute*: **required** This value matches the name of the attribute on this group object which corresponds to the Distinguished Name of the group member objects.

-#### Confirm login with current configuration
+##### Confirm login with current configuration

 You can test your current LDAP configuration before saving it by entering a test username and password and then clicking "Try Login".
 If the login succeeds, your configuration is working.

+## Docker daemon logs

+Both the Trusted Registry and the Docker daemon collect and store log messages.
+To limit duplication of the Docker daemon logs, add the following parameters in a Trusted Registry CLI to the Docker daemon and then restart the daemon.

+`docker daemon --log-opt max-size 100m max-file=1`

+To learn about Trusted Registry logs, view the [Logs tab](adminguide.md) in the admin guide documentation.

 ## Next Steps